Home

 Yummy!!
 Sticking, delicious tender ribs!!
 Enjoy!

-Tips: After every hour top up with 10 or so briquettes and a handful of wood chips.
+After every hour top up with 10 or so briquettes and a handful of wood chips.
 Use flavoured wood chips like apple or cherry, don't use pine or oak! (they will give off a bad taste!)

 Only add a sauce with the foil for the last 30 mintues, the sugar in rib sauce will burn with the high heat of the grill.
 Don't add foil on the ribs too early as it will make your ribs taste like they were steamed.